Skip to main content

 About El Guácharo

-El Guácharo National Park is Venezuela's oldest national park, established in 1975 to protect the remarkable El Guácharo Cave and its surrounding montane forests in Monagas state, northeastern Venezuela.
-The park encompasses approximately 62,700 hectares of the northeastern Andes foothills and coastal mountains.
-Its centerpiece is the cave system, which harbors one of the largest known colonies of oilbirds (Steatornis caripensis) in the world, with thousands of birds nesting in its depths.
-The cave was first scientifically described by Alexander von Humboldt in 1799, making it one of the most historically documented natural sites in Venezuela.
+El Guácharo National Park protects the remarkable Cueva del Guácharo cave and surrounding montane forests in Monagas and Sucre states, northeastern Venezuela.
+Established on May 27, 1975, the park encompasses approximately 62,700 hectares of the northeastern Andes foothills and coastal mountains.
+[1] The cave site was first protected as Venezuela's first natural monument in 1949, named Monumento Natural Alejandro de Humboldt.
+The park's centerpiece is the cave system, which harbors one of the largest known colonies of oilbirds (Steatornis caripensis) in the world, with an estimated 10,000 or more birds nesting in its depths.
+[2] The cave was visited by Alexander von Humboldt on September 18, 1799, who provided the first scientific description of oilbirds, naming the species Steatornis caripensis (meaning "fatbird of Caripe").
+[3]

 Wildlife Ecosystems

-The park's most celebrated wildlife inhabitants are the oilbirds (guácharos), a unique nocturnal fruit-eating bird that nests in large cave colonies and navigates by echolocation.
-The main cave complex supports an estimated 10,000 to 15,000 oilbirds during peak nesting season.
+The park's most celebrated wildlife inhabitants are the oilbirds (guácharos, Steatornis caripensis), a unique nocturnal fruit-eating bird that nests in large cave colonies and navigates by echolocation.
+[1] The main cave complex supports an estimated 10,000 or more oilbirds.
 Surrounding forests support a diverse fauna including pumas, ocelots, spectacled bears, and white-tailed deer.
 Tapirs inhabit remote valley forests.
 Bat species are highly diverse, with many roosting in cave systems alongside the oilbirds.
 The bird diversity in the surrounding forests exceeds 400 species, including numerous Andean cloud forest specialists and migratory species.

 Flora Ecosystems